-As of June 30, 2024, the Company had cash and cash equivalents of \$5.1 million, restricted cash of \$0.2 million and a working capital deficit.
-The Company had an accumulated deficit of \$948.7 million as of June 30, 2024.
-For the six months ended June 30, 2024, the Company reported net income of \$2.3 million and cash used in operating activities of \$23.4 million.
+As of September 30, 2024, the Company had cash and cash equivalents of \$3.0 million, restricted cash of \$0.2 million and a working capital deficit.
+The Company had an accumulated deficit of \$967.1 million as of September 30, 2024.
+For the nine months ended September 30, 2024, the Company reported net loss of \$16.1 million and cash used in operating activities of \$32.2 million.
 The Company's primary sources of capital have historically been the sale of common stock and warrants, private placements of preferred stock and the incurrence of debt.
-As of June 30, 2024, the Company had a face value of \$50.3 million of 11.0%/13.0% convertible senior secured notes due 2028 ("2028 Convertible Notes") outstanding and a face value of \$4.6 million of 7.25% convertible senior notes due 2025 ("2025 Convertible Notes" and together with the 2028 Convertible Notes, the "Convertible Notes") outstanding (see Note 6).
-Management does not expect that the Company's current cash and cash equivalents will be sufficient to fund its operations for at least 12 months from the issuance date of the condensed consolidated financial statements for the three and six months ended June 30, 2024, and will require additional capital to fund the Company's operations.
-As a result, substantial doubt exists about the Company's ability to continue as a going concern for 12 months following the issuance date of the condensed consolidated financial statements for the three and six months ended June 30, 2024.
+As of September 30, 2024, the Company had a face value of \$58.3 million of 11.0%/13.0% convertible senior secured notes due 2028 ("2028 Convertible Notes") outstanding and a face value of \$4.6 million of 7.25% convertible senior notes due 2025 ("2025 Convertible Notes" and together with the 2028 Convertible Notes, the "Convertible Notes") outstanding (see Note 6).
+Management does not expect that the Company's current cash and cash equivalents will be sufficient to fund its operations for at least 12 months from the issuance date of the condensed consolidated financial statements for the three and nine months ended September 30, 2024, and will require additional capital to fund the Company's operations.
+As a result, substantial doubt exists about the Company's ability to continue as a going concern for 12 months following the issuance date of the condensed consolidated financial statements for the three and nine months ended September 30, 2024.

 The Company's ability to continue as a going concern is dependent upon its ability to raise additional funding.
-Management believes that the Company's liquidity position as of the date of this filing provides sufficient runway to achieve important research and development pipeline milestones.
 Management intends to raise additional capital through equity offerings and/or debt financings, or from other potential sources of liquidity, which may include new collaborations, licensing or other commercial agreements for one or more of the Company's research programs or patent portfolios or divestitures of the Company's assets.
 Adequate funding, if needed, may not be available to the Company on acceptable terms, or at all.
 The Company's ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and the disruptions to, and volatility in, the credit and financial markets in the United States and worldwide.
 If the Company is unable to raise capital when needed or on attractive terms, it would be forced to delay, reduce, or eliminate its research and development programs or other operations.
 If any of these events occur, the Company's ability to achieve its operational goals would be adversely affected.